NotsoanoNimus/OrchidOS_x86/README.md

 ## Capabilities
 - Read PCI devices and initialize them.
-- Parse commands and arguments in _SHELL_MODE_ (see /docs/SHELL_MODE.md for more).
+- Parse commands and arguments in _SHELL_MODE_ (see /docs/SHELL_MODE.md for more), mainly for debugging.
 - VGA basic display driver (graphical, non-text modes), for drawing primitive shapes.
 Supports both 24bpp and 32bpp dynamically.
 - Heap initialization and memory management in a flat environment.
 Supports a max of 4GB RAM.
+Minimum is yet to be determined.

 ---

 ## Future Plans (distant, in no particular order)
+The changelog file in the root directory of the repo is actually the best place to look for more specific tentative changes to the OS, but this list is here mostly for brevity:
 - Security implementations for certificates (SSL/SFTP/RSA/etc).
 - Abstracted file system in RAM, using a handling system to reference chunks of data (similar to directories and filenames, of course).
 - Basic system calls and I/O piping.
 This is still on the table.
-- ~~Multitasking using PIT IRQ0.
-Implement TSS ops and inter-process COMM channels as well.~~ Probably won't happen, since the OS is such a low-overhead endeavor that there is no noticeable difference between a 500MHz processor and a 3.8GHz one. :)
+- Multitasking using PIT IRQ0.
+Implement TSS ops and inter-process COMM channels as well. ~~Probably won't happen, since the OS is such a low-overhead endeavor that there is no noticeable difference between a 500MHz processor and a 3.8GHz one. :)~~ This is actually feasible in GUI_MODE.
+See `CHANGELOG.md` for more info.
 - ~~Interactive, layered GUI with a Windows-style Desktop Window Manager (which will manage layers).~~ What was I thinking? _SHELL_MODE is love, SHELL_MODE is life_.
 I may include a basic GUI, though.
 - ~~Implement system processes in separate ELF binaries, such as the DWM, GUI control, driver control.~~ Ahahahahahaha, _"ELF"_.
 At most, I will be placing system 'processes' in different places of the Heap with a handle to reference their activities...
 - ~~Eventually shrink the orchidOS kernel to just a simple memory manager and syscall handler.~~ The kernel **IS** the system, now and forever!